 What is Chronic Depression, Also Known as Treatment Resistant Depression?

-Chronic depression, also known as treatment resistant depression, is a disabling condition that often requires specialized treatment in order to see good results.
-The World Health Organization has highlighted this condition as one of the diseases associated with the greatest preventable impairment.
+Chronic depression, also known as treatment resistant depression, is a disabling condition that often requires specialized treatment to achieve good results.

-The introduction to the book, Treatment Resistant Depression: A Roadmap for Effective Care, describes the burden of this condition well…
+The book, Treatment Resistant Depression: A Roadmap for Effective Care, describes the burden of this condition well…

 “Major depressive disorder (MDD) contributes to more disability and diminution of quality of life than almost all other diseases in the world.
 The treatment resistance associated with MDD is a significant reason for its huge burdens.
 Its public health dimensions are staggering—MDD afflicts more than 300 million citizens of the world at some point in their lifetime, and treatment resistance occurs in 30%–40% of those who are fortunate enough to receive care.